 - When you click to execute an application, the raw instruction is first fetched from the hard disk (sometimes from the memory) and sent to the CPU for processing.

 - When the CPU receives the instruction, it will execute the logic and compute the result.

 - Once the CPU finishes processing, it will send the result to the respective device to output to the user.

-While it may seems easy, all these 3 steps must be completed in split seconds.
-Delay in any of these steps will result in a lag in the computer.
+While it may seem easy, all three steps must be completed in a few seconds.
+A delay in any of these steps will result in a lag in the computer.

-As CPU speed increased to the point where the RAM is no longer able to catch up, the transferring of information again become a serious problem.
-To solve this issue, a cache, which was effectively a small and extremely fast memory, was added to the processor to store immediate instruction from the RAM.
-Since the cache runs at the same speed of the CPU, it can rapidly provide information to the CPU at the shortest time without any lag.
+A cache, which is effectively a small and extremely fast memory, is added to the CPU to store immediate instruction from the RAM.
+Since the cache runs at the same speed as the CPU, it can rapidly provide information to the CPU at the shortest time without any lag.

 There are different levels of cache.
-Level 1 (L1) cache is the most basic form of cache and is found on every processor.
+Level 1 (L1) cache is the most basic form of cache and is found on every CPU.
 Level 2 (L2) cache has a bigger memory size and is used to store more immediate instructions.
-In general, the L1 cache caches the L2 cache which in turn caches the RAM which in turn caches the hard disk data.
-With the newer multi-core technology, there is even a L3 cache that is bigger in size and is shared among the various cores.
+In general, the L1 cache caches the L2 cache, which in turn caches the RAM, which in turn caches the hard-disk data.
+With the newer multi-core technology, there is even an L3 or L4 cache that is bigger in size and is shared among the various cores.

 It is worth noting that those may become less important in the future if someone finds a way to speed up the connection between the CPU and RAM significantly.
 We mention this because AMD might have somehow managed to pull this off and is one of the reasons their next generation of Zen architecture processors is exciting.